adamsilver/fdpb/03-book-a-flight.md

 > When testing mobile flight booking forms, we found people preferred steppers for selecting the number of passengers.
 No dropdown menu required, especially since there's a maximum of 8 travelers allowed and the vast majority select 1-2 travelers.

 The downside is the the default spinners are really small, which make them especially difficult to use on a touch screen display or for people have motor impairements.
-On mobile, they don't show up at all.
+On many mobile devices, they don't show up at all.

 ### Custom Stepper Buttons